DataFire/Integrations/integrations/generated/google_appengine/README.md

 * CpuUtilization `object`: Target scaling by CPU usage.
   * aggregationWindowLength `string`: Period of time over which CPU utilization is calculated.
   * targetUtilization `number`: Target CPU utilization ratio to maintain when scaling.
 Must be between 0 and 1.

+### CreateVersionMetadataV1
+* CreateVersionMetadataV1 `object`: Metadata for the given google.longrunning.Operation during a google.appengine.v1.CreateVersionRequest.
+  * cloudBuildId `string`: The Cloud Build ID if one was created as part of the version create. @OutputOnly

 ### CreateVersionMetadataV1Alpha
 * CreateVersionMetadataV1Alpha `object`: Metadata for the given google.longrunning.Operation during a google.appengine.v1alpha.CreateVersionRequest.